 Pre-requisite Courses and Assumed Knowledge and Capabilities

 Using a cross-disciplinary approach you will examine, within the larger context of the corporate knowledge resource, a range of issues associated with the gathering, analysis and distribution of business intelligence.
-Upon completion you will develop a basic understanding of the fundamental concepts including; Identifying sources of information that are harnessed for business intelligence; reviewing the contributions of competitor analysis, environmental scanning, and business forecasting; assessing relevant IT systems; investigating the design and management of business intelligence systems; examining the impact of cognitive bias on decisions; and, assessing the impact of current developments in big data and business analytics.
+Upon completion you will develop a basic understanding of the fundamental concepts including: identifying sources of information that are harnessed for business intelligence; reviewing the contributions of competitor analysis, environmental scanning, and business forecasting; assessing relevant IT systems; investigating the design and management of business intelligence systems; and, examining the impact of cognitive bias on decisions.

 Objectives/Learning Outcomes/Capability Development